Building the New PZU Portal: A Front-End Developer's perspective

 Key 2: Responsiveness

-The PZU portal was built using the principles of RWD (Responsive Web Design), which means content is adjusted to the size of the device on which it is displayed.
-Active Content supports portals built with this technology.
+The PZU portal was built using the principles of RWD (Responsive Web Design), which means content is adjusted to the size of the device on which it is displayed. e-point CMS supports portals built with this technology.
 But how is RWD done?

 First, all designed pages are set on a 12-column lattice, which is based on the Bootstrap 4 framework.
 A 12-column layout makes it easy to divide the page into two, three, or four columns of various sizes, and the division can easily be made in the CMS panel.
 The columns are defined in such a way that their content will be visible and accessible on any screen size.